 You likely attend at least 25 games per season.
 If you are not playing the game you are often watching another team.
 Watch the batters when you are watching a game and look at their mechanics of hitting.
 Visualize it in comparison to your own swing and see if you can pick anything up from it.
 You would be amazed at what you can learn by watching someone do something that you want to do well.
-It will also give you skills when observing your own swing.
+It will also give you skills when observing your own swing with easy batting improvements.

 Know Your Strengths and Weaknesses

 Sometimes as athletes, you know your hitting strengths and weaknesses with your skills.
 Hitting is so analyzed that it should not be too difficult to get good information from your coach or an instructor.
 There is even a free application that can be used on any smartphone called coaches eye.
 With this app you can get a video of yourself and see it in slow motion to see where you might be having trouble.
 Work with your coach or an instructor on improving the weaknesses and using your strengths for hitting.